South Korea starts drills at Japan-claimed islands | The China Post

 Allies and opponents

-South Korea has staged repeated drills around the disputed islands in previous decades, and the current exercises had been delayed due to the ongoing dispute, according to Korean’s Yonhap news agency.
+South Korea has staged repeated drills around the disputed islands in previous decades, and the current exercises had been delayed due to the ongoing dispute, according to South Korea’s Yonhap News Agency.

 The two countries are both US allies and face a common threat from North Korea.
 Washington has been pushing for a closer alliance as a way to counter the growing Chinese influence in Asia.